 Which boxer had the most fights?

-The record for the most number of fights is held by Len Wickwar who had 466 bouts!
+Len Wickwar holds the record for the most number of fights during his career – 466 bouts!
 He racked up that number between 1928 and 1947.

 Who was the tallest heavyweight world champion?